Lawrence University: History

 Lawrence's first president, William Harkness Sampson, founded the school with Henry R. Colman, using $10,000 provided by philanthropist Amos Adams Lawrence, and matched by the Methodist church.
 Both founders were ordained Methodist ministers, but Lawrence was Episcopalian.
 The school was originally named Lawrence Institute of Wisconsin in its 1847 charter from the Wisconsin Territorial Legislature, but the name was changed to Lawrence University before classes began in November 1849.
 Its oldest extant building, Main Hall, was built in 1853.
 Lawrence University was the second coeducational institution in the country.

 Lawrence's first period of major growth came during the thirty-year tenure (1894―1924) of alumnus Samuel G. Plantz as president, when the student body quadrupled, from 200 to 800.

 From 1913 until 1964, it was named Lawrence College, to emphasize its small size and liberal arts education focus.
 The name returned to Lawrence University when it merged with Milwaukee-Downer College.
 The state of Wisconsin then purchased the Milwaukee-Downer property and buildings to expand the campus of the University of Wisconsin–Milwaukee.
 Initially, the university designated two entities: Lawrence College for Men and Downer College for Women.
 This separation has not lasted in any material form, though degrees are still conferred "on the recommendation of the Faculty of Lawrence and Downer Colleges" and the university by-laws still make the distinction.

-During World War II, Lawrence College was one of 131 colleges and universities in the nation that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.
+The traditions and heritage of Milwaukee-Downer are woven into the Appleton campus, from the grove of hawthorn trees (called Hawthornden) between Brokaw and Colman halls, to the sundial on the back of Main Hall, to the bestowing upon each class a class color and banner.

 The Lawrence Conservatory of Music, usually referred to as "the Con", was founded in 1874.
-Lawrence offers three degrees: a Bachelor of Artsa Bachelor of Music and a Bachelor of Musical Arts.
+Lawrence offers three degrees: a Bachelor of Arts, a Bachelor of Music and a Bachelor of Musical Arts.
 It also offers a five-year dual degree program, where students can receive both B.A. and B.Mus. degrees.

+The Institute of Paper Chemistry (later renamed the Institute of Paper Science and Technology) was founded in 1929 as a collaboration between the University and local paper manufacturers.
+The Institute, whose campus was built across from Lawrence's Alexander Gymnasium, offered master's and doctoral degrees.
+In 1989, the Institute moved to the Atlanta, Georgia campus of the Georgia Institute of Technology.

-Freshman Studies at Lawrence is a mandatory two-term class, in which all students study the same selected 11 classic works of literature, art, and music, the list varying from year to year.
+First-year Studies (formerly named Freshman Studies) at Lawrence is a mandatory one-term class, in which all students study the same selected 11 classic works of literature, art, and music, the list varying from year to year.
 President Nathan M. Pusey is credited with initiating the program in 1945, although Professor Waples chaired the Freshman Studies Committee and was responsible for implementing the program.
-The program continues to this day, despite being temporarily suspended in 1975.
+The program continues to this day, despite being temporarily suspended in 1975 and shorted from two terms to one in 2024.

-In 2005, LU initiated a capital campaign called "More Light!", which aimed at raising $150 million.
-By October 2011 the college had raised $160,272,839, with the conclusion event held on October 28, 2011.
-In January of 2014, LU embarked on a new capital campaign called "Be The Light!".
-Upon the conclusion of the campaign on December 31, 2020, more than $232,613,052 had been raised in total toward four campaign priorities: Lawrence Fund, Full Speed to Full Need, Student Journey, and Campus Renewal.

-Lawrence University is part of the Oberlin Group, a consortium of liberal arts college libraries.